matthieusb/Sorting-Algorithms/Documentation/ProjectDevelopment/DevTools_Python.md

 ----

 ### Import problem
-Having an error like "Can'it import metadata" in setup.py, try removing *.pyc* files and try again
+Having an error like "Can't import metadata" in setup.py, try removing *.pyc* files and try again